kashinak/kashinak-content-portfolio/README.md

 As an employer or creative partner, the user can view Kashina's portfolio easily on mobile and desktop. see wireframes and mockups scketches.
 The 'about' and 'resume' pages provide a breif work history skill section and 3 reasons why employers should hire Kashina.
 There is a 'cv download' menu item and download icon in the footer that provides a .pdf of Kashina Kessler's resume.

+## User Stories

+ o	First Time Visitor Goals

+	a.
+As a First Time Visitor, I want to intuitively navigate through the site and learn more about Kashina Kessler’s professional world.
+	b.
+As a First Time Visitor, I want to easily view Kashina’s video work.
+	c.
+As a First Time Visitor, I want to know Kashina working style as a creative partner.

+o	Returning Visitor Goals
+	a.
+As a Returning Visitor, I want to easily download Kashina’s resume 	b.
+As a Returning Visitor, I want to find a YouTube link of Kashina’s work to forward to my work colleague.
+	c.
+As a Returning Visitor, I want to email Kashina to start a conversation about a creative project I may need some help with.

+o	Frequent User Goals
+	a.
+As a Frequent User, I want to check and see if Kashina has improved on her coding skillset.
+	b.
+As a Frequent User, I want to check and see if Kashina has added any new work to her portfolio.
+	c.
+As a Frequent User, I want to see Kashina’s availability to work with me on a creative video job.

+## Design

+ Color Palette: The two prominent colors are gold and green.
+ Typography: Font is Montserrat and Yantramonov and sans serif as a fallback.
+Both fonts seemlessly pair well together and provide simple elegance.
+ Imagery: The large hero image of the home page is Kashina in her daily work and is a friendly gesture to greet the first time visitor.
+The photo is a springboard inviting the user to hit the call-to-action "get in touch!" button to hire Kashina.

 ## Existing Features

 - 4 pages: 'home' 'about 'contact' and 'resume' pages.
 Kashina Kessler's video portfolio is included on the 'home' page.